found a new home!

-Scout is a 5-1/2 year old Short-Haired Gray & Black Tabby Female.
+Scout is almost 6 years old - a Short-Haired Gray & Black Tabby Female.
 She has been spayed, tested Negative for FeLV, current on her shots and has been treated for fleas & parasites.
 Scout is in a temporary foster home, waiting to be adopted.

 Animals with special needs are all hoping for a hero – someone to overlook their physical imperfections, and love them for the quality of their hearts.